w3f/polkadot-wiki/docs/learn/learn-nomination-pools.md

 [this support article](https://support.polkadot.network/support/solutions/articles/65000181401-how-to-join-nomination-pools)
 for guidelines.

+### Claim Permissions

+As a pool member you can give permissions to any other pool member to claim and/or compound rewards on your behalf.
+There are four permission options:

+- `Permissioned` (default): you need to claim and/or compound your rewards.
+- `PermissionlessCompound`: you grant permissions to any other pool member to compound (claim and bond) your rewards on your behalf.
+- `PermissionlessWithdraw`: you grant permissions to any other pool member to withdraw (claim and keep as a free balance) your rewards on your behalf.
+- `PermissionlessAll`: you grant permissions to any other pool member to compound or withdraw your rewards on your behalf.

+Accounts that are not members of your pool will not be able to claim rewards on your behalf.

 ### Unbond and withdraw funds

 At any point in time after joining the pool, a member can start the process of exiting by unbonding.